-- 1. Remove blower access panel. - 2.
-Remove motor leads from fan coil control.
+- 1. Remove blower access panel. - Remove motor leads from fan coil control.
 Note lead location for ease of reassembly. - 3.
-Remove the two outside screws holding blower/motor assembly against blower deck flange and slide assembly out of cabinet. - 4.
+Remove the two outside screws holding blower/motor assembly against blower deck flange and slide assembly out of cabinet. - Servicing the blower assembly may require the removal of two screws that attach the blower housing to the fan deck.
+It is not necessary to reinstall these screws after service. - 4.
 (If applicable) Remove screw in strap holding motor capacitor to blower housing and slide capacitor out from under strap.
 Remove screw with green wire from blower housing.
 Mark blower wheel, motor, and motor support in relation to blower housing before disassembly to ensure proper reassembly.
 Note position of blades on wheel. - 5.
 Loosen setscrew holding blower wheel onto motor shaft. - 6.
 Remove the three bolts holding motor mount to blower housing and slide motor and mount out of housing.
 Further disassembly should not be necessary as adequate clearance is available. - 7.
 Remove blower wheel from housing by removing cutoff plate from blower housing outlet.
 Note wheel orientation and cutoff location for reassembly.
 The blower motor and wheel may be cleaned by using a vacuum with a soft brush attachment. - 8.
 Remove grease with a mild solvent such as hot water and detergent.
-Be careful not to disturb balance weights (clips)

-on blower-wheel vanes.
+Be careful not to disturb balance weights (clips) on blower-wheel vanes.
 Also, do not drop or bend wheel, as balance will be affected.